 In contrast, preferential rules of origin are used for giving preferential treatment to imported goods.
 These rules are applied upon importation by developed countries to determine whether particular products are exported from countries that are subject to preferential treatment under the generalized system of preferences.
-In addition, in regional groupings such as the NAFTA and the EEA, preferential rules of origin are used for giving preferential treatment to goods, originating within the region.
+In addition, in regional groupings such as the NAFTA and the EEA, preferential rules of origin are used for giving preferential treatment to goods, originating within the region (See "Rules of Origin" in Chapter 1 "Issues on Trade in Goods", Part III).